mwpowellhtx/challenge-optimization-and-ease-of-use/README.md

-# challenges-optimization-and-ease-of-use
+# Challenge: Optimization and Ease of Use

-Challenge optimization and ease of use examples
+Enclosed you will find a couple of challenging optimization and ease of use for which I provided full stack consultation.